simplefoc/Arduino-FOC/README.md

 - Optionally if your encoder has `index` signal you can connect it to any available pin, figure shows pin `A2`.
 ### Motor
 - Motor phases `a`,`b` and `c` are connected directly to the driver outputs

-Motor phases `a`,`b`,`c` and encoder channels `A` and `B` have to be oriented right for the algorightm to work.
+- Motor phases `a`,`b`,`c` and encoder channels `A` and `B` have to be oriented right for the algorightm to work.
 But don't worry about it too much.
 Connect it in initialy as you wish and then if it doesnt move reverse pahse `a` and `b` of the motor, that should be enogh.

+> HMBGC board doesn't support magnetic sensors because it doesn't have necessary SPI infrastructure.

 # Arduino Simple FOC library code
 The code is organised into a library.
-The library contains two classes `BLDCmotor` and `Endcoder`. `BLDCmotor` contains all the necessary FOC algorithm funcitons as well as PI controllers for the velocity and angle control.  `Encoder`  deals with the encoder interupt funcitons, calcualtes motor angle and velocity ( using the [Mixed Time Frequency Method](https://github.com/askuric/Arduino-Mixed-Time-Frequency-Method)).
-The `Encoder` class will support any type of otpical and magnetic encoder.
+The library contains main BLDC motor class `BLDCmotor` and  two sensor classes `Endcoder` and `MagneticSensor`. `BLDCmotor` contains all the necessary FOC algorithm funcitons as well as PI controllers for the velocity and angle control.  `Encoder`  deals with the encoder interupt funcitons, calcualtes motor angle and velocity ( using the [Mixed Time Frequency Method](https://github.com/askuric/Arduino-Mixed-Time-Frequency-Method)).
+The `Encoder` class will support any type of otpical and magnetic encoder. `MagneticEncoder` class deals with all the necessary communication and calculation infrastructure to handle the magnetic position sensors such as AS5048 and similar.

 ## Encoder setup
 To initialise the encoder you need to provide the encoder `A` and `B` channel pins, encoder `PPR` and optionally `index` pin.